ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 The FeeConfigManager implements the FeeManager interface which includes the same AllowList interface used by ContractNativeMinter, TxAllowList, etc. To see an example of the AllowList interface, see the [TxAllowList](#restricting-who-can-submit-transactions) above.

-The `Stateful Precompile` powering the `FeeConfigManager` adheres to the following Solidity interface at `0x0200000000000000000000000000000000000003` (you can load this interface and interact directly in Remix):
+The `Stateful Precompile` contract powering the `FeeConfigManager` adheres to the following Solidity interface at `0x0200000000000000000000000000000000000003` (you can load this interface and interact directly in Remix):

 ```solidity
 //SPDX-License-Identifier: MIT